Armored Heart: L'Odeur de l'Amour

 “None of yours,” said Ithella.
 “Stand aside, gens d’armes.”

 Seeker rolled her eyes as she watched the officer consider that.
 Had he any sense, he and his men would obey.
 Though, if the daytime drinking was any indication, such sense had long forsaken his unit.
 She looked past him.
 These four looked to be guarding a single building, quite a ways from the city.
 There was a relatively wide clearing of farmland ahead, surrounding the city on all sides, and providing lines of sight in all directions.
-More sentries stood guard at the gates, she could see, and they looked far more sober than them.
+More guards stood guard at the gates, she could see, and they looked far more sober than them.

-“Excuse me?” managed the guard officer, eventually.
+“Excuse me?”
+Managed the guard officer, eventually.
 “I’ll ‘ave you know it’s my duty to intercept outlanders.
-It was mandated by baron V-”
+It was mandated by Baron V–”

 Seeker sighed as loudly as she could, and reveled in the fact that this was enough to derail the drunk man.
 “I don’t care,” she said.
 “Move, or we will move you.”